 What is the ADA?

-The Americans with Disabilities Act (ADA) is a civil rights law that protects individuals with disabilities, provides equal opportunity and prohibits discrimination across different aspects of public life - employment, housing, public accommodations, education, public transportation, communication, recreation, institutionalization, health services, voting, and access to public services.
+The Americans with Disabilities Act (ADA) is a civil rights law that protects individuals with disabilities.
+This landmark law provides equal opportunity and prohibits discrimination across different aspects of public life - employment, housing, public accommodations, education, public transportation, communication, recreation, institutionalization, health services, voting, and access to public services.
 The ADA primarily covers three areas:

 - Title I of the ADA, on employment and job-related concerns